BalloonBall/DE4_Opti_Group_11/Subsystem_1/README.md

 Main script
 -------
-The 'singleobjective.m' and 'multiobjective.m' MATLAB scripts should be run.
+The 'singleobjective.m' and 'multiobjective.m' MATLAB scripts should be run from the same directory.
+Please note that output values may differ to those in the report.

 Execution time
 -------